 - scooped plants out into the bowl and placed around tomb (a small plant pot).

 - filled gaps between plants with soil

 - made a cross with two sticks

 - decorated the garden with the rest of the elements – placed a cross on top of the hill and rock next to the tomb

 We will make sure to water our garden daily and hopefully, it will last for some time.
 I find it very effective to combine story-telling with hands-on sensory experiences – activities that involve as many senses as possible.

-We wish you a wonderful Easter!Thank you for visiting!
-I would love to hear your thoughts.
-Make sure to share them in the comment section below!
-Please note this post may contain affiliate links to products I use or recommend.
+We wish you a wonderful Easter!Thank you for visiting.
+I would love to hear your thoughts!
+Feel free to leave your comment below.
+Please note that this post may contain affiliate links to products I use or recommend.